The Battle for Equal Women’s Rights

 1. Support locals in fighting legislation that negatively impacts women’s and families’ rights;

-2. Bargain for gender equality and to fight women’s oppression in the workplace;
+2. Demand and bargain for gender equality and to fight women’s oppression in the workplace, including in our own organization;

 3. Demand pay equity, recognize the intersection of race and gender, acknowledge and address the urgent political and safety issues experienced by women regardless of gender at birth, and commit to address pay inequality at all levels;

-4. Create a consistent environment to educate and support women to assume positions of leadership within their locals, regions, and the national union;
+4. Create a consistent environment to educate and support women to assume positions of leadership within their locals, regions, and the national union, including a leadership development program for women or gender non-conforming members;

 5. Educate members, officers, and staff on sexual harassment and programs to combat harassment, intimidation and sexist attitudes wherever found, through trainings and developed programs;